 Bacterial Source Tracking

-The Meadows Center conducted initial bacterial source tracking near downtown Wimberley, in partnership with the City of Wimberley and Texas A&M. This effort provideed additional information about the contributions of bacteria to Cypress Creek.
+The Meadows Center conducted initial bacterial source tracking near downtown Wimberley, in partnership with the City of Wimberley and Texas A&M University.
+This effort provided additional information about the contributions of bacteria to Cypress Creek.
 For additional information, please email email@example.com.

 Sampling Event 1